-4700.5.3 Start List
+4705.3 Start List

-After each subsequent phase and sub-phase, a Start List will be produced.
-The teams will run reverse order of the ranking from the previous phase or sub-phase.

-In every round of the mixed team competition, the women's round starts first; in the following rounds the next highest ranked competitor starts and in the last round, the highest ranked man goes last.

-4700.5.4 Substitution

-At the end of the training sessions, before the start of the competition, a named substitute can replace one (1) of the competitors per gender.

-4700.5.5 Competition

-In each phase, every competitor takes one (1) jump in order of the Start List.
-After each phase, its results will be used to seed the teams into the next phase or sub phase.

-After each jump, the competitor's score is announced along with the rank of the team.

-After each phase the team ranking and start order for the next phase are announced.
+- 4705.3.1 After each subsequent phase and sub-phase, a Start List will be produced.
+The teams will run reverse order of the ranking from the previous phase or subphase. - 4705.3.2 In every round of the mixed team competition, the women's round starts first; in the following rounds the next highest ranked competitor starts and in the last round, the highest ranked man goes last. - 4705.4 Substitution At the end of the training sessions, before the start of the competition, a named substitute can replace one (1) of the competitors per gender. - 4705.5 Competition - 4705.5.1 In each phase, every competitor takes one (1) jump in order of the Start List.
+After each phase, its results will be used to seed the teams into the next phase or sub phase. - 4705.5.2 After each jump, the competitor's score is announced along with the rank of the team. - 4705.5.3 After each phase the team ranking and start order for the next phase are announced.

-4700.6 Ranking
+4706 Ranking

-The scores from each competitor on each team will be added together to create a total team score.
-The total team score will be used to rank the teams in each phase.
-The team with the highest total score from the last phase or sub-phase wins.
-All other teams are ranked according to their scores in each phase or sub-phase.
-The final results will include all of the team members and substitutes entered into the competitions and a summary of their scores.
+- 4706.1 The scores from each competitor on each team will be added together to create a total team score.
+The total team score will be used to rank the teams in each phase. - 4706.2 The team with the highest total score from the last phase or sub-phase wins.
+All other teams are ranked according to their scores in each phase or sub-phase. - 4706.3 The final results will include all of the team members and substitutes entered into the competitions and a summary of their scores.